-I am a research engineer at Microsoft (formerly an AI resident) working on building adversarially robust deep neural networks.
-I am broadly interested in machine learning, and my goal is to make it safe, robust, and reliable in the real world.
+I am a research engineer at Microsoft (formerly an AI resident) working on robustness in deep learning.
+I am broadly interested in deep learning, and my goal is to make it safe, robust, and reliable in the real world.
 When it comes to applications, I am most excited about computer vision.
 Before joining Microsoft, I interned at Uber ATG in San Francisco where I worked at the intersection of machine learning and uncertainty modeling for autonomous driving.

 I hold a masters in robotics from the School of Computer Science at Carnegie Mellon University.
 During my masters, I worked with Professors Howie Choset and Matthew Travers on multi-agent motion planning, machine learning for tumor search, and deep reinforcement learning for navigation.
 In 2016, I obtained a BS in Mathematics and a BE in Mechanical Engineering from the American University of Beirut.